Gift-tax Act, 1958

-Gift Tax Act, 1958 was an Act of the Parliament of India which was enacted to impose tax on the act of giving or receiving gifts under certain circumstances as specified by the Act.
+The Gift-tax Act, 1958 was an Act of the Parliament of India which was enacted to impose tax on the act of giving or receiving gifts under certain circumstances as specified by the Act.

 Charges of Gift Tax

 As per the Gift Tax Act, the gifts that exchanged hands post 1 April 1958 were subject to taxes as mention in Schedule I. Post 1 April 1987, this was amended to the rate of 30% (Thirty percent) and included gifts that were made in that particular Assessment Year.
 On 1 October 1998 however, the applicability of Gift Tax ceased to exist.

 As per the Gift Tax Act 1958, gift (in the form of cash, draft, check or others) is an excess of Rs.
 50,000/- received from one who doesn’t have any blood relations with the donee, were taxable.
 However, from 1 October 1998, Gift Tax got demolished and all the gifts made on or after that date were Tax-free.
 But in 2004, the Gift Tax Act was again renewed partially, and a new provision was inaugurated in the Income Tax Act 1961 under Section 56 (2).
 According to Gift Tax Act, 1961 the gifts received by any individual or HUF more than ₹50 thousand in a year would be taxable.